By Sam Horton, UBC student

 1. Residence is where it’s at

 Residence is the best place to make friends.
-Everyone is in the same boat: new to UBC and looking for people to hang with, study with, eat meals with and explore with.
+Many of your new neighbours are new to UBC and looking for people to hang out, study, eat meals and explore with.
 These folks will become your second family, so get to know them.
-Go to your floor and community meetings and be sure to get out to FirstWeek—that’s where a lot of people connect for the first time.
+Attend your floor and community meetings and be sure to get out to AMS FirstWeek—that’s where a lot of people connect for the first time.

 2. Open doors